dmfrodrigues/feup-sdis-proj2/doc/data-storage.md

 3. If it has not stored the datapiece nor points to its successor for further information
      1. It fails

-Upon receiving a `GET` message, a peer starts the Get protocol locally, and responds to the message according to whatever the Get protocol returns.
+Upon receiving a `GET` message, a node starts the Get protocol locally, and responds to the message according to whatever the Get protocol returns.